fbarresi/SoftPlc/README.md

 Now you have:

 - a Simulated PLC listening at port 102 ([see ISO-over-TCP protocol](https://tools.ietf.org/html/rfc1006))
+  - by default, it starts without any data.
+If you need some preset data you can add `-e DATA_PATH=/demodata` to start with a single 2048 byte DataBlock.
+The data content is described [here](SoftPlc/demodata/README.md).

 - an API listening at http://localhost:8080/  (with Swagger included under http://localhost:8080/ ) in which you can __add__, __read__, __modify__ and __delete__ as many datablocks as you want